fiz232/Fiz-s-Diner/README.md

 - Add the "add to cart" function
 - Implement the "auto sign-in after sign-up" function
+- Make the "invalid username or password" error message appear on the login page itself
 - Categorize different type of food and show them in different tabs

 ## Link to application